 - Pick up fallen fruit from trees and cover compost piles.

 - Install motion-sensitive lighting around your home.

-- Teach children to respect wildlife and not to approach ANY animal.
+- Teach your children to respect wildlife and not approach ANY animal.

 It is important that all residents make an effort to follow these safety suggestions.
 Some coyotes are non-aggressive and just passing through; others are more aggressive and will challenge pets.

 If you encounter an aggressive coyote and need immediate assistance, please call 9-1-1.
 If you have questions or concerns about coyotes, please contact Public Safety Community Service Officer Katie Sweeney at 847-461-1148 or firstname.lastname@example.org.

 For additional coyote information, please visit the following websites: